Staff & Consultants

 Jenny Gill has a background in arts administration, curatorial work and studio art.
 Prior to joining Creative Capital in 2010, she produced educational programs and digital content for the American Craft Council.
 She has worked at numerous commercial and nonprofit galleries, including as Gallery Director at the University of the South (Sewanee, TN), Gallery Manager at Joan B. Mirviss Ltd. (New York) and Assistant Curator at Vanderbilt University’s Fine Arts Gallery (Nashville, TN).
 She also worked as a letterpress designer/printer at the historic Hatch Show Print, studied at the International Workshop for Ceramic Art in Tokoname, Japan, and was an artist assistant for Nashville sculptor Alan LeQuire.
 Jenny holds a BA in art and art history from Vanderbilt University, where she was awarded the Hamblet Award for studio art, and an MA from Bard Graduate Center for Decorative Arts, Design and Culture.

-Carolyn Lambert, Web Services Manager
+Carolyn Lambert, Web, Design and Media Manager

 Carolyn Lambert is an interdisciplinary artist who explores relationships to territory and concepts of nature.
 Her videos, objects, installations, and excursions have been exhibited and produced throughout the U.S. and Canada at venues including SculptureCenter, Exit Art, Proteus Gowanus, Flux Factory and the Urban Institute for Contemporary Arts.
 She received her MFA from Carnegie Mellon University, where she was also a Fellow at the STUDIO for Creative Inquiry.
 In support of her work, Lambert has received funding from the Steinbrenner Institute, The Sprout Fund and NYFA.
 Before coming to Creative Capital, she was the founder of Plumb and Level Design and taught digital media and web design at Marymount Manhattan and Adelphi University.